luthor112/steam-easygrid/README.md

 - Configuration file: `<STEAM>\plugins\steam-easygrid\config.json`
 - Set `api_key` to your [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences/api)
 - Fallback to searching by name can be disabled by setting `display_name_fallback` to `false`
+- When replacing all grid images in a collection, to disable skipping apps with a custom grid already set by the plugin, set `replace_custom_images` ti `false`
+- When replacing all grid images in a collection, to skip a given app, add it to the `appids_excluded_from_replacement` list
-- `extra_config` can be set to a dictionary with any extra parameters you want to add to the API queries
+- `grids_config`, `heroes_config` and `logos_config` can be set to a dictionary with any extra parameters you want to add to the API queries

 ## Prerequisites
 - [Millennium](https://steambrew.app/)
 - [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences/api)

 ## Known issues:
-- The new menu button doesn't alway appear the first time the Library tab is opened
-    - This also renders the doubleclick handler non-functional
-    - To fix this, click the Library tab again
-- Only works if an app is selected from the left panel, **not** from the grid
 - Double clicking the header will sometimes open the panel twice
     - In this case, just close one of them
 - Be patient, every change can take a couple seconds